 We use two methods of reforestation to reach our targets.
-These are direct tree planting and accelerated natural regeneration and each site will use either or a combination of these two methods.
+These are direct tree planting and assisted natural regeneration.
+Each site will use either or a combination of these two methods.
 These are explained in detail below:

 Tree planting is the direct planting of seedlings into the ground.
 Trees are planted at a 1.5 to 3 meter spacing depending on the proximity to the forest.
 Close proximity to the forest increases the chances of natural regeneration, that is seeds dispersed from the forest onto the planting sites in between the newly planted trees.
-In this case, a space of 3 meters is left to encourage this seed dispersal.
+In this case, a space of three metres is left to encourage this seed dispersal.

 Assisted natural regeneration

-Accelerated natural regeneration (ANR) is the method used on areas that were once forest and are now inundated with exotic weeds.
-As rainforest seeds can lie dormant in the soil for many years (with some species up to 120 years) the soil beneath these thick areas of invasive weeds can be full of life from the seeds dropped from trees before the forest was cleared and invasive weeds came through.
-These seeds in the soil are waiting for a chance to germinate, hindered by the weeds on top of them which block out sunlight and compete for the soil nutrients.
+Assisted natural regeneration (ANR) is a restoration method used on areas that were once forest and are now inundated with exotic weeds.
+As rainforest seeds can lie dormant in the soil for many years (with some species up to 120 years), the soil beneath can be full of life from the seeds dropped from trees before the forest was cleared and invasive weeds came through.
+These seeds in the soil are waiting for a chance to germinate, hindered by the weeds above which block out sunlight and compete for soil nutrients.

-In short, ANR is the strategy used to utilise the seed bank in the soil for reforestation.
+In short, ANR makes use of this existing seed bank.
 By effectively removing the invasive weeds, and appropriately maintaining the area, this strategy removes the barrier and competition for the seeds and thus enables them to germinate.
 It is a strategy that assists the natural regeneration of the forest.
 ANR has been shown to be the most cost-effective approach for large-scale forest and landscape restoration.
 An entire forest can be grown by properly removing weeds.
 Regeneration teams in northern NSW have demonstrated the successful assisted natural regeneration of an average of 10,000 trees per hectare.

 Choosing the right methodology for each site